-- 4. Remove the number two through number six battens (five shortest cambered battens). - 5.
-Open the Velcro closure (or unzip the zipper on earlier models) at the tip, and pull on the string attached to the end of the tip wand cam lever lever to "un-cam" the lever and straighten the tip wand.
+4. Remove the number two through number six battens (five shortest cambered battens).

+- 5. Unzip the zipper at the wing tip, and pull on the string attached to the end of the tip wand cam lever lever to "un-cam" the lever and straighten the tip wand.
 Install the tip bag over the wand and tip of the sail at this time. - 6.
 De-tension the crossbar sweep wire and let the wings fold in slightly.
 Re-install the neoprene protective socks over the rear wire junction bolt and the rear end of the keel.
-Remove the remaining top surface battens and the bottom surface battens at this time. - 7.
+Remove the remaining top surface battens and the bottom surface battens at this time.
+Disengage the rear lever tips on the two root (nose) battens from the trailing edge hem, but leave the battens in the sail - 7.
 Swing each wing in about 1/3 of the way.
 At each wingtip, remove the tip cover bag.
 Holding the tip wand in one hand, pull straight aft on the cam lever and disengage the cup from the end of the wand.
 Remove the tip wand by pulling straight aft from the end of the leading edge.
-Rotate the lever inside the sail and close the access opening.

-- 8. Fold the wings all the way in to the keel pulling the sail over the top of the leading edges.
-At this time you should be able to dismount the front ends of the root battens from the noseplate. - 9.
-Fold the sprogs against the leading edge so that they overlap, with the outboard sprog underneath.
-(The outboard sprog folds towards the nose, and the inboard sprog folds towards the tip.)
+Rotate the lever inside the sail and close the access opening. - 8.
+Fold the wings all the way in to the keel pulling the sail over the top of the leading edges, and folding all of the sprogs forward.
+At this time you should dismount the front ends of the root battens from the studs on the keel and pull them out several inches. - 9.
 Make sure the sprog zippers are fully open.
-The sprogs remain outside the sail when the glider is packed up, however, you can tuck just the rear tip of each sprog inside the sail at the access zipper in order to help it stay in place during breakdown. - 10.
+The sprogs remain outside the sail when the glider is packed up. - 10.
 Pull the sail out away from the keel until it is even on top and bottom.
 Place the bottom surface battens and tip wands on the sail and roll the sail gently and carefully, parallel to the trailing edge of the outboard portion of the sail.

-Install a Velcro sail tie on each wing just behind the trailing edge at the root.
+Install a Velcro sail tie on each wing far enough behind the trailing edge to capture the end of the inboard sprog.

 Try to roll the sail in such a way that the leading edge portion remains as smooth as possible.
 Do not attempt to stuff the sail between the Mylar pocket and the leading edge tube at any point where you feel resistance, and do not attach the velcro ties so tight so as to induce creases in the Mylar or leading edge sail material.
-Note that the leading edge panel of the sail extends behind the end of the Mylar insert - roll the sail in this area so as to avoid creasing the leading edge panel at the rear of the Mylar insert - see the photo below.
+Note that the leading edge panel of the sail extends behind the end of the Mylar insert - roll the sail in this area so as to avoid creasing the leading edge panel at the rear of the Mylar insert.